Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>It uses some Reform::Form private methods that I found in source code, so this implementation might not be stable, but fortunately we have it covered in tests, so we will know breaking changes if it happens in next versions.
+<p>It uses some Reform::Form private methods that I found in source code so this implementation might not be stable, but fortunately we have it covered in tests so we will know breaking changes if it happens in next versions.
 And there's a gotcha here: The keys in hash must be stringified, symbols won't work (applies to 0.2.4 version of Reform).</p>

 <p>Let's write some minimal implementation for <code>UserRegistration</code> to satisfy controller's specs:</p>